Craving a hearty and comforting meal that’s packed with flavor and nutrition? Look no further than these 20 Best Dal Recipes.

 Dal Fry

-Dal Fry is a popular Indian dish made yellow split pigeon peas cooked with spices and aromatics.
+Dal Fry is a popular Indian dish made with yellow split pigeon peas cooked with spices and aromatics.
 This flavorful dish is easy to make and is one of the most popular dal made in India.

 Enjoy this dal tadka as a main dish or a side dish.
 Serve this comforting dal fry with rice or roti for a satisfying meal.